devleaks/followthegreens/docs/plugin.md

 - New commands to interact with FtG4D.
 - FtG4D specific log file created to help improve the plugin in case of misbehavior.
 - A few more goodies to be discovered inside FtG4D.
+- Skunkcrafts updatable.
+(Thank you Lionel for your help in setting this up.)

 # Installation

-FtG Release 2 will not work on X-Plane 11 because it uses newer X-Plane SDK features available through the latest releases of XPPython3 plugin.
+FtG Release 2 will not work on X-Plane 11 because it uses newer X-Plane SDK 4 features available through the latest releases of XPPython3 plugin.

 FtG plugin is a _Python_ plugin.
 Therefore, you first need to install the [XPPython3 plugin](https://xppython3.readthedocs.io/en/latest/).
-Release 4.5 or above of the XPPython3 plugin is requested.
+Release 4 or above of the XPPython3 plugin is requested.
 Newer version of XPPython3 contains all you need to run Python plugin, including a version of the python language interpreter.
 There is no need to install other software.
+(*There is no need to install a python distribution.*)

 Once the XPPython3 plugin is installed and working, download the [FtG plugin code](https://github.com/devleaks/followthegreens/releases) and unzip it.